apache/incubator-streampark-website/docs/connector/8-redis.md

 [Redis](http://www.redis.cn/) is an open source in-memory data structure storage system that can be used as a database, cache, and messaging middleware.
 It supports many types of data structures such as strings, hashes, lists, sets, ordered sets and range queries, bitmaps, hyperlogloglogs and geospatial index radius queries.
 Redis has built-in transactions and various levels of disk persistence, and provides high availability through Redis Sentinel and Cluster.

- Flink does not officially provide a connector for writing reids data.StreamPark is based on [Flink Connector Redis](https://bahir.apache.org/docs/flink/current/flink-streaming-redis/)
+ Flink does not officially provide a connector for writing reids data.Apache StreamPark is based on [Flink Connector Redis](https://bahir.apache.org/docs/flink/current/flink-streaming-redis/)
 It encapsulates RedisSink, configures redis connection parameters, and automatically creates redis connections to simplify development.
 Currently, RedisSink supports the following connection methods: single-node mode, sentinel mode, and cluster mode because it does not support transactions.

-StreamPark uses Redis' **MULTI** command to open a transaction and the **EXEC** command to commit a transaction, see the link for details: http://www.redis.cn/topics/transactions.html , using RedisSink supports AT_LEAST_ONCE (at least once) processing semantics by default.
+Apache StreamPark uses Redis' **MULTI** command to open a transaction and the **EXEC** command to commit a transaction, see the link for details: http://www.redis.cn/topics/transactions.html , using RedisSink supports AT_LEAST_ONCE (at least once) processing semantics by default.
 EXACTLY_ONCE semantics are supported with checkpoint enabled.

 :::tip tip